George W. Bush: Legacy

-Bush's legacy continues to develop, as time passing allows the development of a more nuanced historical perspective.
-Supporters credit his counterterrorism policies with preventing another major terrorist attack from occurring in the U.S. after the September 11 attacks and also praise individual policies such as the Medicare prescription drug benefit and the AIDS relief program known as PEPFAR.
-Critics often point to his handling of the Iraq War, specifically the failure to find weapons of mass destruction after claiming they were in Iraq, as well as Bush's handling of tax policy, Hurricane Katrina, climate change and the 2008 financial crisis, as proof that he was unfit to be president.
-Ben Ferencz, former chief prosecutor for the United States Army at the Nuremberg Trials, stated that Bush likely committed war crimes in relation to the Iraq War.
+Bush's legacy continues to develop, as time allows the development of a more nuanced historical perspective.
+Supporters credit his counterterrorism policies with preventing another major terrorist attack in the U.S. after September 11 and praise policies such as the Medicare prescription drug benefit and the AIDS relief program known as PEPFAR.
+Critics point to his handling of the Iraq War, specifically the failure to find weapons of mass destruction after claiming they were in Iraq, as well as Bush's handling of tax policy, Hurricane Katrina, climate change and the 2008 financial crisis, as proof he was unfit to be president.
+Ben Ferencz, chief prosecutor for the US Army at the Nuremberg Trials, stated that Bush likely committed war crimes in relation to the Iraq War.

 Several historians and commentators hold that Bush was one of the most consequential presidents in American history.
-Princeton University scholar Julian Zelizer described Bush's presidency as a "transformative" one, and said that "some people hate him, some people love him, but I do think he'll have a much more substantive perception as time goes on".
+Julian Zelizer described Bush's presidency as a "transformative" one, and said that "some people hate him, some people love him, but I do think he'll have a much more substantive perception as time goes on".
 Bryon Williams of The Huffington Post referred to Bush as "the most noteworthy president since FDR" and said the Patriot Act "increased authority of the executive branch at the expense of judicial opinions about when searches and seizures are reasonable" as evidence.
 Bush's administration presided over the largest tax cuts since the presidency of Ronald Reagan, and his homeland security reforms proved to be the most significant expansion of the federal government since the Great Society.

+Some scholars have situated Bush's presidency as the extension of the Reagan era into the 21st century and the consolidation of American neoconservatism.
+Likewise, scholars have argued that his decisions not only reflected neoconservative thinking but institutionalized it, transforming those ideas into official strategic doctrine and giving neoconservatism unprecedented influence by turning ideas which had previously circulated mainly in think tanks and intellectual circles into official state policy.

-Bush has been widely portrayed in film and television, both during and after his presidency.
+Bush has been widely portrayed in film and television, during and after his presidency.
 He has had various nicknames including "Dubya", "GWB" and "Shrub".